Tomcattt/pops_internship/README.md

 # Pops Internship - Data Analyst Intern & Data Consulting

-Tools used and mastered :
+## Tools used and mastered

 - Python (pandas, numpy, scikit-learn, jupyter-notebook)

 - Dash Plotly - dasboard python extension

-- AWS Api
+- AWS API

+- MapBox API

+## Work

-Exemple of work : a complete customisable dashboard for data-visualisation, coded in Python/Dash : (click on the picture to have an exemple of dashboard provided by Dash, I cannot provide the Pops dashboard here due to privacy concerns)
+I completed a customisable dashboard for data-visualisation, coded in Python/Dash : (click on the picture to have an exemple of dashboard provided by Dash, I cannot provide the Pops dashboard here due to privacy concerns)

 [<img src="https://github.com/Tomcattt/pops_internship/blob/master/Screenshot%202020-10-28%20at%2014.34.08.png">](https://dash-gallery.plotly.host/dash-oil-and-gas/)

+- I set up machine learning algorithms in order to determine the most interesting and important features to target customers who buy (random forest learning was the most conclusive).

+## My internship at Pops

 [POPS](https://pops.co/) is a start-up in the field of photography.
 It is an online photo printing service.
 The added value of POPS is to be able to print photos in a quite innovative lenticular format, with a 3D effect.